abhinavsinha1991/elasticsearch-rollover/README.md

-# ElasticSearch CRUD
+# ElasticSearch CRUD with Rollover

-In this Project I have done ElasticSearch CRUD (Create Read Update and Delete) operation using Java API.
-This project very helpful for beginners to learn.
+This project focuses mainly on demo-ing rollover Java API usage with ElasticSearch.

 # Prerequisites

-Install <a href="https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.5.3.tar.gz">ElasticSearch-5.5.3</a>, and start the elasticSearch.
+Install <a href="https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-6.4.0.tar.gz">ElasticSearch-6.4.0</a>, and start the elasticSearch server.

 # Running

+Import this project as a maven project and build using mvn clean install.
+Either run directly from your IDE(by right clicking on ESTester main class and clicking in Run ESTester.main().You need to edit configuration to provide command line argument/s.
-Import this project as a Maven, and Building this project using maven goals (clean install).
-It will create target directory on our project Home path. within this target directory jar file will be create.
-Run that jar with command-line argument(s).
-The command line argument should be atleast one argument atmost nine argument The argument minimum value is 1 maximum value is 9.
+The command line argument should be atleast one or atmost nine arguments in total.
+The argument minimum value is 1 maximum value is 9 and represents the below operations:

 * 1 - Create,
 * 2 - Read,
 * 3 - Update,